-On May 13, 2020 the Company announced that it had agreed to issue, in addition to the First Tranche Placement, up to Cdn\$5 million via a second tranche best efforts brokered private placement (the "Second Tranche Placement" and together with the First Tranche Placement, the "Private Placements") of subscription receipts (the "Second Tranche Subscription Receipts").
-Each Second Tranche Subscription Receipt will be issued at a price of Cdn\$0.30 per Second Tranche Subscription Receipt.
-Each Second Tranche Subscription Receipt will entitle the holder thereof to receive, without payment of any additional consideration, one Unit (a "Second Tranche Unit").
-Each Second tranche Unit will consist of one Common Share and one-half of one common share purchase warrant (each whole warrant a "Second Tranche Warrant").
-Each whole Second Tranche Warrant will entitle the holder thereof to purchase one Common Share at a price of Cdn\$0.45, for a period of 2 years following the closing of the Second Tranche Placement.
+On July 29, 2020, the Company closed a brokered private placement of 31,363,700 subscription receipts ("Third Tranche Subscription Receipts") at a price of Cdn\$1.10 for gross proceeds of Cdn\$34,500,070.
+Paradigm acted as sole agent on the placement.
+Each Third Tranche Subscription Receipt will entitle the holder thereof to receive, without payment of any additional consideration, one Unit (a Third Tranche Unit").
+Each Third Tranche Unit will consist of one Common Share and one-half of one common share purchase warrant (each whole warrant a "Third Tranche Warrant").
+Each whole Third Tranche Warrant will entitle the holder thereof to purchase one Common Share at a price of \$1.65, for a period of 2 years following the closing of the private placement.